 If you decide to create a budget, you’re already on the right track to managing your money.
 Because not having one leads to overspending.
+And having one can help you achieve financial freedom — whether that means retirement or creating generational wealth.
 The good news is that it’s never too late to start building your budget.
 The most important step is getting started.

-We rounded up a few examples for each section to make building your budget a little easier.
+We rounded up a few examples for each section to make building your budget a little easier — whether you decide to use our template (scroll down to check it out), or go with a more traditional method like cash stuffing.

 This is your income amount after all the deductions.
 Like taxes, 401(k) contributions, and insurance premiums.

-Hello, side hustle.
 This portion of your budget is for the extra bucks you bring in every month.
 If it fluctuates, list the average amount on your budget.
-Oh, and don’t forget to count alimony, child support, your tax refund — all the money you get besides your paycheck.
+Oh, and don’t forget to count alimony, child support, your tax refund, side hustle income— all the money you get besides that paycheck from your 9-5.

 This section is for the bills you pay on a regular basis.
-Think: rent or mortgage, car payments, or your phone bill.
-And debt repayments.
+Like rent or mortgage, car payments, and your phone bill.
+You should also consider debt repayments like student loans or credit card bills.

 These are the expenses that can easily lead to overspending.
 But your wants are important, too.
-Because rewarding yourself can help motivate you to stick to your budget.
-Psst..Yes, you can still eat at your favorite restaurant sometimes.
-But plan ahead.
+Rewarding yourself can help motivate you to stick to your budget.
+No need to skip dinner at your favorite restaurant — but try to plan ahead for it financially, if you can.

 How much do you need to save to reach your goals?
 Here’s where you set aside money for your emergency fund.
 Or that house you plan on buying in a few years.

-If writing it all down feels overwhelming, you can also go with a budgeting app.
+You can also go with a budgeting app.
 Some let you create a category for your goals, and technology does all the monitoring.
-Others let you separate your money into virtual envelopes.
+No pen and paper needed.

 Everyone’s budget is different.
-But the basic things that go into building one are generally the same.
-Set your goals and stay on top of your spending, even if it’s through an app.
+But the basic things that go into building one are generally the same: Set your goals and stay on top of your spending.

 Subscribe to Skimm Money